Employee wages are always a hot-button topic. As a practice, you may want your team to avoid the subject. But this is a

 So while you may not want to have a discussion with your employees about raising their wages, under the law this is considered concerted, protected activity.

 You can read more about the NLRA on the National Labor Relations Board’s website.

 So What Can A Dental Practice Do?

 It’s simple, but it’s true.
 The best way to keep your team happy about their wages is to pay them fairly.
 Wages should be decided based on set standards and each individual’s experience and skill.
 So long as you pay each team member a fair and equal wage, they will be less likely to complain about their checks.

 Be sure to comply with all local laws regarding employee wages, and avoid underpaying for any reason.
 A well-paid team is a happy (and loyal) team.

 Time To Update Your Handbook

 Your practice should review and update the employee handbook on a regular basis.
 A good update to include, if it isn’t already there, is a section showing that you comply with the regulations set forth by the NLRA.
 The note can (and should) be short, like in the following paragraph:

 “Nothing in this Employee Handbook is intended to limit any concerted activities by employees relating to their wages, hours or working conditions, or any other conduct protected by Section 7 of the National Labor Relations Act (NLRA)”

 Visit this page for more advice on revising your employee handbook.

 For the most part, your practice should have no fear of employees discussing their wages amongst themselves.
 Trying to stop your employees from discussing their wages can foster suspicion among your team, or risk a lawsuit against your practice.
 The best way to keep employee wage discussions to a minimum is to pay and treat them fairly.

 HR for Health empowers pharmacies, dental offices, and other small healthcare practices with the tools to handle their Human Resources needs.
 Reach out today for an HR consultation.

 Learn more about managing overtime and wage expections with the experts at HR for Health.
-Contact us by phone at 877-779-4747 or by emailing email@example.com today.
+Contact us by phone at 877-779-4747 or by emailing [email protected] today.